 The production process

-Mahajans of the area majorly control the entire production process.
+Mahajans of the area majorly controls the entire production process.
 The weavers work on a contractual basis and are alienated from the final product.
-They mention, “we are not sure about at what price they sell the saris in the market and how the prices have changed during the pandemic; we just receive our wages.”
+They mention, “We are not sure about at what price they sell the saris in the market and how the prices have changed during the pandemic; we just receive our wages.“

-The production process has gone through a substantial change from using a hand-led loom to the usage of power-looms.
-Looms are placed either at the front yard of one or two-room houses or occupy an entire room in the house itself, which is simultaneously used for other household activities (cooking, studying).
-Sagarika Nandi, who took a loan from Bandhan Bank in her name to buy power-loom for her husband, says that “during the lockdown with extremely low orders and the rising cost of electricity, it is becoming increasingly difficult for me to pay the loans.”
+The production process has gone through a substantial change from using a hand-led loom to the usage of power looms.
+Looms are placed either in the front yard of one or two-room houses or occupy an entire room in the house itself, which is simultaneously used for other household activities (cooking, studying).
+Sagarika Nandi, who took a loan from Bandhan Bank in her name to buy power-loom for her husband, says, “During the lockdown with extremely low orders and the rising cost of electricity, it is becoming increasingly difficult for me to pay the loans.“

 The changing structure of the business

 Apart from the Mahajans, another category of businessmen has emerged for the last 7-8 years who buy saris both from Mahajans and the weavers to sell majorly on different online platforms such as Instagram or Facebook.
 At least 1000-1500 people are involved in this online business in the area.
 Such businessman, Sanjit Paul says that he has at least 3000 steady customers online.
 The younger, better-educated generations who do not want to become weavers but are unable to secure alternative employment are coming into this business.
 Sagarika Nandi laments, “We have heard about online business, but there is no internet connection in our houses, how can we sell there?
 The condition of the weaver community never changes.”